borschik/borschik/docs/freeze/freeze.en.md

 }
 ```

-`freeze_paths` — this key defines which files will be frozen, and where any transformations in the file path of the frozen result.
+`freeze_paths` – a key that defines which files will be frozen, and where the transformation results of these pathes will be stored.

-For example, when borschik processes CSS file and finds links to images in `/i/bg`,
+For example, when borschik processes CSS files and finds links to images in `/i/bg` directory,
-borschik freezes these links, changing their path to `freeze/bg` and creates image copy in this path.
+borschik freezes these links, changes their pathes to `freeze/bg`, and creates the image copies in `freeze/bg` directory.

-Object key — wildcards whose files will be frozen.
+An object key – a wildcard whose files will be frozen.
 Wildcards are matched with [minimatch](https://github.com/isaacs/minimatch).
-Key value - directory for resulting frozen files, relative to the config path.
+A key value – a directory for resulting the frozen files, relative to the config path.

 Other example
 ```js